 But those struggles faced amidst the journey are worth it in the end as the destination has a lot to offer.
 Similarly, Civil services Journey is a rigorous one, physically and emotionally draining in the process given the complexity & vastness of the UPSC syllabus and the nature of competition.
-It is going to pose tremendous challenges to each aspirant, many collapses but few conquers them thus emerging victorious in this battle of talent, endurance and perseverance.
+It is going to pose tremendous challenges to each aspirant, many collapses but few conquers them thus emerging victorious in this battle of talent, endurance, and perseverance.

 And, nothing seems sweeter than the victory which comes with sweat and blood.
 Believe me, the journey is not easy but that is the beauty of this examination.
 You will appreciate that once you taste success in this IAS exam.
-The success brings a sense of satisfaction, achievement and glory to the family & individual.
+The success brings a sense of satisfaction, achievement, and glory to the family & individual.

 So, here I would like to discuss several common issues faced by aspirants and how they can be overcome.

-Related Article:- Best Study Plan for Beginners Targeting 2019 IAS Exam
+Related Article:- Best Study Plan for Beginners Targeting 2021 IAS Exam

-Problem of Plenty: The Ocean of Knowledge
+The problem of Plenty: The Ocean of Knowledge

 For that very purpose, the syllabus is provided by UPSC which should be taken very seriously by aspirants for planning their study schedule and collection of study materials.
 If you travel through the lanes of Old Rajinder Nagar, Karol Bagh and Mukherjee Nagar in Delhi, you may be lost in the sea of IAS study materials.
 You may end up buying more than what you can finish it off.

-Try to restrict to minimum number of IAS exam books so that revising is humanly possible during the exam period.
-Without good revision the whole purpose of reading so much gets defeated.
+Try to restrict to the minimum number of IAS exam books so that revising is humanly possible during the exam period.
+Without good revision, the whole purpose of reading so much gets defeated.
 So please be informed that you have to read what is relevant and to the extent that it serves the purpose, and do justice to the UPSC exam syllabus.
-Don’t try to eat more than what you can chew and same applies with study materials for civil services.
+Don’t try to eat more than what you can chew and the same applies with study materials for civil services.
 Once you can manage this issue, your journey will become easier from hereon.